Using the Spectrum TV App is pretty close to Cutting The Cord

 You can read my guide How to Choose the Best TV Antenna & OTA DVR if you want step-by-step instructions on checking on antenna reception.

-My months-long study: The Best Indoor TV Antennas of 2018 is also worth a read even if you’re likely going to buy an outdoor antenna.
+My months-long study: The Best Indoor TV Antennas is also worth a read even if you’re likely going to buy an outdoor antenna.
 Here’s a short version of these two guides.
 I really love the ClearStream Eclipse for an indoor antenna.
 The Antop “Big Boy” BV-400 is the best outdoor TV antenna that I have tested.

 Step 2: Choose a Streaming Device: Roku vs Amazon Fire TV